Artist Denise Hughes is exploring what it means to connect deep passions to her art making.

 "Among the various subjects I paint, I am most drawn to the element of water.
 During travel with my family to places such as Europe and Asia, I have become drawn to its’ tranquil, healing energy.
 I notice the way that play and activities, centered around water, unite generations.
 This inspires me to create oil paintings of figures submerged in water.
 In these paintings, I explore the figures’ weightlessness, buoyancy, and tranquility, capturing them mid-float while at play.
 In these paintings I offer engaging perspectives and up-close views, focusing on detailed reflections, ripples, and bubbles caused by the figures and their relationship with the water; both the body of water and the body of the person each affecting one another.
 I also create large-scale, two-dimensional works by collaging found plastics.

 Using up-cycled, single-use plastics as my medium, I make a connection between the preservation of water which affects all living things and a statement about our global, overuse of plastics.
-Using subject matter such as marine life and land animals, these works are thematically connected to my desire to preserve Earth as a habitat."

 - Denise Hughes, artist